Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Proof of Theorem (1)

-\begin{proof} We prove the first statement.
-Let $\ff$ be an $f$-vector which is not equal to $\mathbf{0}$.
-We assume that $\ff$ is associated with both cluster variables $x$ and $x'$.
-Since all entries of $\ff$ are non-negative, and $f$-vector is not equal to $\mathbf{0}$, we have $\ff=\dd$ by Theorem \ref{main}, where $\dd$ is the $d$-vector associated with both cluster variables $x$ and $x'$.
-By Proposition \ref{duniquely}, we have $x=x'$.
-Next, we prove the second statement.
-By Corollary \ref{0-initial}, non-initial $f$-vectors are not equal to $\mathbf 0$.
-Therefore, by using the first statement, we have the second statement. \end{proof} While the $d$-vectors can distinguish the initial clusters, the $f$-vectors cannot.
-Thus, we cannot detect the initial cluster variables included in a cluster by their $f$-vectors directly.
-However, using the property of the $d$-vectors, we can detect them.
+\begin{proof} Let $\ff$ be an $f$-vector which is not equal to $\mathbf{0}$.
+We assume that $\ff=\ff_{i;t}=\ff_{j;s}$.
+Since all entries of $\ff$ are non-negative, and the $f$-vector is not equal to $\mathbf{0}$, we have $\ff=\dd_{i;t}=\dd_{j;s}$ by Theorem \ref{main} and Lemma \ref{dpositive}.
+By Proposition \ref{duniquely}, we have $x_{i;t}=x_{j;s}$. \end{proof} While $d$-vectors can distinguish the initial clusters, $f$-vectors cannot.
+Thus, we cannot detect the initial cluster variables contained in a cluster by their $f$-vectors directly.
+However, using the property of $d$-vectors, we can detect them.